Chris Petersen

-Christopher Scott Petersen (born October 13, 1964) is a former American football coach who was most recently the head coach at the University of Washington.
-Previously the head coach for eight seasons at Boise State University, Petersen guided the Broncos to two BCS bowl wins: the (2006 Season) 2007 and (2009 Season) 2010 Fiesta Bowls.
+Christopher Scott Petersen (born October 13, 1964) is an American former college football coach.
+He was the head coach for eight seasons at Boise State University; Petersen guided the Broncos to two BCS bowl wins in the 2007 and 2010 Fiesta Bowls.
 He is the first two-time winner of the Paul "Bear" Bryant Award, which he won in 2006 and 2009.
 Petersen also won the Bobby Dodd Coach of the Year Award in 2010.
-At Washington, Petersen led the Huskies to the College Football Playoff in 2016, but fell to Alabama in the Peach Bowl.
-Petersen announced his resignation on December 2, 2019, to be effective after the team's bowl game.
+At the University of Washington, Petersen led the Huskies to the College Football Playoff in 2016, but fell to Alabama in the Peach Bowl.
+Petersen announced his resignation on December 2, 2019, effective after the team's bowl game.